A small and dedicated team of global volunteers are driving the promotion of IVMDay internationally.

 Vanessa Codling (Australia)

 Vanessa has worked in the volunteering and community sector for over 12 years.
 During this time she has been involved in promoting volunteering and the outstanding work of volunteer-involving organisations that effectively engage volunteers to achieve their missions and advance their causes.

-Vanessa is involved in marketing strategy and tactics for promoting the numerous services and programs that Volunteering Queensland provides.
+Vanessa was previously involved in marketing strategy and tactics for promoting the numerous services and programs that Volunteering Queensland provides.
 She managed a small team of volunteers to run major events and campaigns, oversee branding and communications, handle media enquiries, and update websites and social media.
 Events Vanessa worked on included National Volunteer Week, Queensland Volunteering Awards, and the Queensland State Volunteering Conference.

 Fumiko Mega (Japan)

 Fumiko has over 25 years’ experience as a workshop facilitator in the volunteer management sector.
 She is also a university professor, teaching in community social work with research interests including community based volunteering and focusing on the methods of mobilizing volunteering for older adults, especially for baby boomers volunteering in rural areas.

 Fumiko has delivered numerous presentations and lectures at conferences across Japan and as well as abroad, including IAVE’s International Volunteer Network Meeting and the Japan Volunteer Coordinator’s Conference.